Find the first installment here- An Archaic world

 In spite of Oseye’s reluctance for any wedding extravaganza, their wedding was the biggest ceremony of the two kingdoms.
 Ranefer was sent from the heaven, he was everything she wanted in her husband.
-He was caring and respected her dedication for the kingdom.
+He was caring and respected her dedication to the kingdom.
 He never intervened and let her lead her kingdom, while he focused on his.

-There were murmurs of coup or conspiracy in the power corridor but were short lived and believed by none since the king and the queen were powerful, benevolent, and happily married.
+There were murmurs of coup or conspiracy in the power corridor but were short-lived and believed by none since the king and the queen were powerful, benevolent, and happily married.

 Years rolled by, Egypt kept becoming stronger and prosperous under the rule of Oseye and Ranefer.

-Happiness of the people of the kingdom knew no bounds when the news of their queen’s pregnancy was shared by the King in the court.
+The happiness of the people of the kingdom knew no bounds when the news of their queen’s pregnancy was shared by the King in the court.
 With every passing month, the queen was more restricted at her palace and Ranefer got busier at the court as he had to run the entire kingdom alone.
 As the days passed, the king, the queen and all the Egyptians eagerly awaited the arrival of the heir to the throne.

-Finally when the day arrived, Ranefer was in the court with his council.
+Finally when the day arrived, Ranefer was in the court with his counsel.
 As the king heard the news about the arrival of the Kingdom’s new heir, he picked the gift that he had got for Oseye and hurried towards the palace.